-Over the past ten years, Hirano has lived and worked in Egypt, India, Malaysia, Italy, Spain, France, Germany, and Brazil — experiences that shape her work through the lens of someone in constant movement across the world.
-She has participated in exhibitions and residencies in various countries, including: Kaaysá Art Residency, Brazil (2025); PF2119, Brazil (2024); IAPAR Festival, India (2023); BorderLand Residencies, Belgium (2023); Something Else, Egypt (2025, 2023, 2018); OVNi Festival, France (2022); ETOPIA – Center for Art and Technology, Spain (2021); and Gender Bender Festival, India (2019).
+Over the past ten years, she has lived and worked between Egypt, India, Malaysia, Italy, Spain, France, Germany, and Brazil—experiences that shape both her artistic and curatorial practice.
+She has participated in exhibitions and residencies in several countries, including: Kaaysá Art Residency (Brazil, 2025), PF2119 (Brazil, 2024), IAPAR Festival (India, 2023), BorderLand Residencies (Belgium, 2023), Something Else (Egypt, 2025, 2023, 2018), OVNi Festival (France, 2022), and ETOPIA – Center for Art and Technology (Spain, 2021).

 CONTACT